Bomberman68/hello-world/readme.md

-Please click "Edit", then type your name, type your comment, and then click "Commit changes".
+Hi, everyone.
+Please click pencil icon, then type your name, type your comment, and then click "Commit changes".
 New comments go at the top.

 ---------------------------------
 Takashi Narita